adwise-fiu/Level-Site-PPDT/README.md

 ```

 It does take time for the level-site to be able to accept connections.
 Run the following command on a level-site,
-and wait for an output in standard output saying `Ready to accept connections`.
+and wait for an output in standard output saying `Ready to accept connections at: 9000`.
 Set `<LEVEL-SITE-POD-NAME>`
 to one of the pod names from the output, e. g. `ppdt-level-site-01-deploy-7dbf5b4cdd-wz6q7`.

     kubectl logs -f <LEVEL-SITE-POD-NAME>